Mohamed-khaled0/mohamed-khaled0/README.md

 ## <img src="https://media.giphy.com/media/iY8CRBdQXODJSCERIr/giphy.gif" width="30px"> About Me:

 - Passionate, fast learner web developer.
-- Improved skills during internships at Information Technology Institute (ITI), CodeAlpha, and The Sparks Foundation.
+- Improved my skills during internships at Information Technology Institute (ITI), CodeAlpha, and The Sparks Foundation.
 - My goal is to grow into a senior developer who can lead and mentor other software developers.

 <!-- ======= End About Section ======= -->